 Unifications.
 Arrows expressing mathematical relations have been encoded in the Arrows block as well as in the supplemental arrows blocks.
 An example is U+21D2 ⇒ RIGHT-WARDS DOUBLE ARROW, which may be used to denote implies.
-Where available, such usage information is indicated in the annotations to individual characters in Chapter 17, Code Charts.
+Where available, such usage information is indicated in the annotations to individual characters in the code charts.
 However, because the arrows have such a wide variety of applications, there may be several semantic values for the same Unicode character value.